 C 4.1.2 Items for sale should be clearly marked with their price.
 It is very important that members of the public who might purchase the product or service are fully aware of prices and fees charged.
 Registered dispensing opticians should encourage the public to use eyecare and eyewear services and may employ acceptable publicity.

 C 4.1.3 It is universally recognised that the success of the practice depends upon the public reputation it enjoys for the quality of the services and product provided.
-The public is the only true guide in this matter, since no registered dispensing optician can be competent to claim, directly or indirectly, that his/her quality of service is superior to that of professional colleagues.
+The public is the only true guide in this matter, since no registered dispensing optician can be competent to claim nor should they, directly or indirectly, that his/her quality of service is superior to that of professional colleagues.
 Any claim of superiority therefore carries a serious risk of being misleading and should not be made.

 C 4.1.4 Registered dispensing opticians should observe their professional obligation to avoid publicity or advertising which could bring the profession into disrepute or which their colleagues or the public could find distasteful.

 C 4.1.5 Considerable care has to be exercised when offering discounts or special offers to ensure that the public is not misled in any way.
 Complete details of any conditions connected with an offer or discount must be included in any advertising material and prominently displayed in the practice.
-Failure to do so results in prosecution being brought by Trading Standards Officers and involves GOC fitness to practice procedures.
+Failure to do so may result in prosecution being brought by Trading Standards Officers and referral to GOC fitness to practice procedures.
 False claims of ‘sale’ items will incur similar action and penalties.
 (See Consumer Protection Act 1987 Part III)

 C4.2.1 The dispensing optician should ensure that all patients are fully advised of their needs for spectacle frames and lenses and that all spectacles are properly measured for fit and are fitted to the patient and are checked against relevant standards.

-C4.5.2 Practices should note that the Medical Devices Directive does not cover spectacle frames already owned by a patient.
+C4.5.1 Practices should note that the Medical Devices Directive does not cover spectacle frames already owned by a patient.
 Therefore new lenses can be put into a patient’s existing frames (even if they do not have a CE marking).
-For more information on ophthalmic products as medical devices see https://www.gov.uk/government/publications/medical-devices-legal-requirements-for-specific-medical-devices/medical-devices-legal-requirements-for-specific-medical-devices#ophthalmic-products
+For more information on ophthalmic products as medical devices click here

 C4.6.1 The Opticians Act 1989 (at s2A) places an express duty on the General Optical Council to protect the public.
 The GOC has specifically considered the issue of patient health and safety regarding the sale and supply of optical appliances.
 In doing so it has taken detailed advice, and is now able to confirm its position in relation to three main categories of appliance.